-Participating Students ( must give a speech or preside) Preliminary Chambers (if no final session, one student per chamber qualifies to the National Congress) Students who Advance to Final Session from each Preliminary Chamber Students Advancing to the National Congress from the Final Session
+Participating Students (must give a speech or preside) Preliminary Chambers Students who Advance to Final Session from each Preliminary Chamber (if applicable) Final Session Requirement

 16-29 1 Not applicable Not applicable

-30-60 2 8-12 2
+30-58 2 8-12 Optional

-61-90 3 6-8 3
+59-87 3 6-8 Optional

+88-116 4 4-6 Required

+117-145 5 4-5 Required

-91 or more 4 4-6 4
+146+ 6 or more 3-4 Required

-A chamber shall seat no more than 30 Congress contestants.
-A district may have no Senate or one or two Senate Chambers and up to four House Chambers as determined by the above formula.
-Non-qualifying (Non-District Congress) Houses may also be held for regular merit points.
-No more than four (4) students from a district may qualify to the national House of Representatives.
+A district may have no Senate or one or two Senate Chambers and six or more House Chambers, as determined by the above formula.
+Non-qualifying (non-District Congress) Houses may also be held for regular merit points.
+No more than nine (9) students from a district may qualify to the National House of Representatives.